NIP omega-categorical structures: the rank 1 case: Classification of rank 1 structures

 \begin{prop} The structure $M$ has finite op-dimension, bounded by the number of 4-types of elements of $M$. \end{prop} \begin{proof} Assume that $\dlr(M)\geq n$.
-Then by the discussion at the beginning of this section, we can choose the family $(V_a,\leq_a:a\in D)$ so that for each $a\in D$, there are $a_1,\ldots,a_n\in D$ with $V_{a_i}=V_a$ and the orders $\leq_{a_i}$ are pairwise independent.
-Pick some $a\in D$ and $a_i$'s as above.
-Let $a_*\in M$ be any point.
-Then by Lemma \ref{lem:three points} (3) and transitivity of $M$, each order $\leq_{a_i}$ extends to an $\acl^{eq}(a_*)$-definable circular order on $M$, say $C_i$.
-The $C_i$'s are pairwise independent.
+Then applying the construction in this subsection starting with that value of $n$, we obtain a set $W$ equivalence relation $E$ and projection $\pi$ such that $\pi^{-1}(t)$ has size at least $2n$ for each $t\in M$ (by Claim 7).
+It is therefore enough to show that the number of 4-types of elements of $M$ is at least $\frac 1 2 |\pi^{-1}(t)|$.